opendaylight/docs/docs/getting-started-guide/project-release-notes/genius.rst

 Migration
 ---------

-* Is is possible migrate from the previous release?
+* Is it possible to migrate from the previous release?
 If so, how?

   * No. OpenDaylight doesn't support migration natively for applications that use datastore.